 - Graduate Studies Internal Scholarship/Award Application

-- Completion of this form will ensure that you are considered for any awards/scholarships you may be eligible for
+- Completion of this form will ensure that you are considered for any awards/scholarships for which you may be eligible.

-- Scan of official TOEFL, IELTS or other accepted score.
+- Scan of official IELTS, TOEFL or PTE score

-- An interview will be required.
-To ensure we are able to get to know all applicants better, we have introduced an online interview platform for all applicants to this program starting in January 2018.
-Given the volume of applications we receive, it is not possible to personally meet or speak to everyone.
+- To ensure we are able to get to know all applicants better, we have introduced an online interview platform for all applicants to this program.

-- Once we have done an initial review of your complete application to ensure you meet the requirements for our program, you will receive instructions by email on how to complete the online interview.
+- Once we have finished an initial review of your completed application, to ensure you meet the requirements for our program, you will receive instructions by email on how to complete the online interview.